 The internal audit function is outsourced and provides an independent opinion on compliance issues.
 Council's internal audit service provider was appointed in April 2019 for a period of four years until March 2023.
+They are now in the final year of their contract.

-Council has a Fraud Policy (last reviewed in December 2020) in place, which was circulated to all staff and Elected Members.
+Council has a Fraud Policy (last reviewed in January 2021) in place, which was circulated to all staff and Elected Members.
 The Fraud Policy is also published on Council's website.

-Whistleblowing and for receiving and investigating complaints from the public
+Whistleblowing and a system for receiving and investigating complaints from the public.